Configuration¶

 parameter_groups:

-Agricultural: # greens, light → dark
+# group ramp light → dark from bottom to top.

 "Health risk": # reds, light → dark